Upper School Drama

 In this course, students will have the opportunity to be their own directors, cinematographers, and producers, creating original works and telling myriad stories via the camera.
 They explore such genres as documentaries, commercials, music videos, and short films and learn the basic principles of how composition, camera angles, lighting, and sound create mood and tone.
 By using Adobe Premiere Pro, students will be able to edit their assignments into the final product that they envisioned.
 They will learn about scheduling a film shoot and all of the requirements that go along with that such as gathering talent, scouting locations, etc. At the end of the term, each student will have created their own five-minute film.
 This course is open to students with all levels of experience.

-War in Film
+War in Film (W)

 Open to: Grades 9-12

-Ever wonder why The Office makes you laugh?
-Will it still be funny to you in twenty years?
-Is comedy universal or is it generational?
-Are the Marx Brothers still funny?
-Would Stephen Colbert make people laugh in the 1950s?
+people laugh in the 1950s?
 In this course, we will examine and analyze the progression of comedy in American entertainment for the last 100 years from vaudeville to Tik Tok.
-Students will explore in detail how and why certain comedy was considered funny to their audiences by putting them into their historical contexts.
+Students will explore in detail how and why certain comedy was considered funny to audiences by putting it into its historical contexts.
 We will examine the politically and socially groundbreaking work of Lenny Bruce, Mort Sahl, George Carlin, and Richard Pryor and how comedy challenged censorship and our First Amendment rights, going all the way to the Supreme Court.
 At the end of the term, students will be able to clearly understand the role comedy has played in shaping American culture.
-This course fulfills one third of the Creative Arts departmental requirement.
+This course fulfills one third of the Arts departmental requirement.
 This course may be applied to English departmental graduation requirements in grade 12.